LarryEitel/fastapi-vue3-docker-workflow/README.md

 # fastapi-vue3-docker-workflow
 Stubbing out and documenting FastAPI, VueJS 3 and Docker workflow.

+NOTE: This is a sandbox project.
+Glean ideas only.

 ![Build Containers for Prod & Push to Dockerhub](https://github.com/LarryEitel/fastapi-vue3-docker-workflow/workflows/Build%20Containers%20for%20Prod%20&%20Push%20to%20Dockerhub/badge.svg)

 ## Must Reads